natete/generator-requionic/README.md

 ![![](https://github.com/natete/generator-requionic)](https://github.com/natete/generator-requionic/blob/master/resources/logo.png)

 Requionic is a Yeoman scaffolding generator to build hybrid applications based in Ionic framework and following Jhon's Papa style guide for AngularJS project.
-Saving time and cleaning style is the main advantage of require.
+Saving time and cleaning style is the main advantage of Requionic.
 With just a few commands will be ready as a developer starting a new application effortlessly with Ionic.

 ## More information [WIKI](https://github.com/natete/generator-requionic/wiki) page.